bradbeam/redskyops-controller/docs/quickstart.md

 ```

 When running interactive trials in a single namespace, be sure only trial is active at a time.

+After the trial is complete, you will be able to view the parameters and the metrics generated from the trial.
+The metrics can be used to gauge how effective the used parameters were.

 ## Removing the Experiment